Saucy Slow Cooker Turkey Meatballs

 For the Meatballs

-- 1 link uncooked spicy Italian turkey sausage (about 1/4 to 1/3 pound)
+• 1 link uncooked spicy Italian turkey sausage, about 1/4 to 1/3 pound (or pork if you can't find turkey)

 Instructions

-For the sauce, put the tomatoes, smashed garlic, parsley, basil, red pepper flakes, black pepper, salt, and sugar to the slow cooker.
+1. For the sauce, pour the whole tomatoes in the slow cooker.
+Squeeze with your hands to break them into smaller pieces.
+Add the diced tomatoes, garlic, parsley, oregano, red pepper flakes, and salt, to the slow cooker.
 Stir well.

-For the meatballs, start by splitting the sausage casing down the center using a sharp knife.
-Turn the sausage meat out of the casing and into a medium bowl.
-Add the ground turkey, breadcrumbs, Parmesan, egg, parsley, basil, salt, and pepper.
-Use your hands to mix the ingredients until evenly combined, being sure the sausage meat is distributed throughout.
+2. For the meatballs, split the sausage casing down the center using a sharp knife.
+Turn the sausage meat out of the casing into a medium bowl.
+Add the ground turkey, breadcrumbs, Parmesan, egg, parsley, oregano, salt, and pepper.
+Use your hands to mix the ingredients just until evenly combined, being sure the sausage meat is distributed throughout (try not to overmix).

-Set the slow cooker to low and cook for 4 hours or until firm and cooked through.
+4. Set the slow cooker to high and cook until firm and cooked through, 4 hours on high, 7 to 8 hours on low.

-Serve in shallow bowls with crusty bread for dipping.
+5. Serve in shallow bowls with Parmesan cheese to garnish and crusty bread for dipping.

 Comments